RRHunterH/TuneIn/README.md

 ## What is TuneIn?

-TuneIn is an app that was created for the purpose of finding music & events for your favorite artists!
+TuneIn is an app that was created for the purpose of finding music for your favorite artists!
+Deployed on Render, this MERN-stack single-page application uses MongoDB back end, GraphQL API, and Express.js and Node.js server.
+It combines with a REACT front end and JWT user authentiation to build a user-focused platform.

 ## Table of Contents